RomainFeron/snakemake-slurm/README.md

 options:
     <option_name>: <slurm flag>={}
 ```
 In this case, `<option_name>` should match the name of the Snakemake rule option, and `<slurm_flag>` is the flag used to specify this option with the `sbatch` command.
-The `{}` will be substituted by the option's value if it has been specified in the Snakemake rule.
+The `{}` will be substituted for the option's value if the value was specified in the Snakemake rule.

-In the Snakemake rule, options can be specified either at the rule's level (*e.g.* threads), within the `params` keyword, or within the `resources` keyword.
-The profile will first look for the option in `resources`, then `params`, then at the rule's level.
+In the Snakemake rule, option values can be specified
+- at the rule level (*e.g.* threads)
+- within the `params` keyword
+- within the `resources` keyword.

+The profile will first look for the option in `resources`, then `params`, then at the rule level.

 ### Blacklisting partitions